 Decreased estrogen levels are to blame here (surprise surprise).
 These lowered estrogen levels can overstimulate the nervous and circulatory system.
 The effect is an irregular heartbeat or heart palpitations.
 Be sure to communicate this one to your health-care provider if it persists.

 Shifts in your hormones can lead to more sweat.
-Throw in some hot flashes and it may be a sticky situation.
 Furthermore, this change in hormones can change your natural scent.
-Try leveling out your hot flashes with the Core Dietary Supplement first to see if this helps with the sweating!

 These 34 symptoms can feel very overwhelming but rest assured that women typically don’t experience every single symptom.
 Throughout perimenopause and menopause, you may hear lots about HRT (hormone replacement therapy).
 While hormone therapy can help, it isn’t an option for everyone.
 Take a peek at our offerings to see how you can support your menopausal journey naturally.
 One of the best ways to ease into this next phase of your evolution is to cultivate community - join our Facebook group to connect with likeminded women who are also easing into their evolution.
 Connect here!